• Skip to primary navigation

 Last month I visited the beautiful country of Israel, where I learned all about the Israeli people and I immersed myself in the culture.

 I began to research warm eggplant salads on the Internet and discovered a blogger named Tori Avery.
 Tori features a ton of Mediterranean and Israeli recipes on her blog.
-While her recipes are gluten free, many of them are naturally gluten free or can easily be made gluten free.
+While her recipes are not always gluten-free, many of them are or can easily be made gluten-free.

 Inspired by Tori’s blog and recipe, and the flavors I immersed myself in when touring Israel, I set forth to make a warm roasted eggplant salad of my own.